Peter I Island: Politics

 Peter I Island is one of Norway's two territorial claims in Antarctica, the other being Queen Maud Land.
+Norway, Australia, France, New Zealand and the United Kingdom have all mutually recognized each other's claims in Antarctica.
+Other countries however, including the United States, do not recognize this claim.
 Peter I Island is the only claim within 90°W and 150°W and is also the only claim which is not a sector.
 Being south of 60°S, the island is subject to the Antarctic Treaty.
 The treaty ensures free access to the island for any scientific investigation, and states that it can be used only for peaceful purposes.
-Norway, Australia, France, New Zealand and the United Kingdom have all mutually recognized each other's claims in Antarctica.

 Norwegian administration of the island is handled by the Polar Affairs Department of the Ministry of Justice and Public Security, located in Oslo.
 The annexation of the island is regulated by the Dependency Act of 24 March 1933.
 It establishes that Norwegian criminal law, private law and procedural law applies to the island, in addition to other laws that explicitly state they are valid on the island.
 It further establishes that all land belongs to the state, and prohibits the storage and detonation of nuclear products.

 Since 5 May 1995, Norwegian law has required all Norwegian activity in Antarctica, including Peter I Island, to follow international environmental law for Antarctica.
 All Norwegian citizens who plan activities on Peter I Island must therefore report to the Norwegian Polar Institute, who may deny any non-conforming activity.
 All people visiting the island must follow laws regarding protection of nature, treatment of waste, pollution and insurance for search and rescue operations.